 Rationale

-This document defines a normative form for diagrams representing SNOMED CT concepts.
+This document defines a recommended form for diagrams representing SNOMED CT concepts.

 Historically these diagrams have been created using ad hoc diagramming techniques and styles to express the author’s thoughts.
 Approaches have included borrowing from UML notation and other diagramming standards.
 However using ad hoc techniques have resulted in